alexwolfmsft/cosmos-db-nosql-dotnet-quickstart/readme.md

 ### Quickstart

-To learn how to get started with any template, follow the steps in [this quickstart](https://learn.microsoft.com/azure/cosmos-db/nosql/quickstart-dotnet) with this template (`cosmos-db-nosql-dotnet-quickstart`).
+To learn how to get started with any template, follow the steps in [this quickstart](https://learn.microsoft.com/azure/cosmos-db/table/quickstart-dotnet) with this template (`cosmos-db-table-dotnet-quickstart`).

 This quickstart will show you how to authenticate on Azure, initialize using a template, provision infrastructure and deploy code on Azure via the following commands: